transentis/bptk_py/README.md

     strategy=True
 )
 ```
-The method  ``modify_strategy_for_complex_strategy`` requires the scenarios object as the lambdas reference to the objects inside them and the extended strategy.
+The method  ``modify_strategy`` requires the scenarios object as the lambdas reference to the objects inside them and the extended strategy.
 It will then just modify each scenario's strategy.
 You see that you can use the well-described method for plotting the scenario(s) with the modified strategies.
 Just do not forget to set the parameter ``strategy=True``.
 This is due to the power of the pointers.
 There is no additional method for plotting required as the plotting methods use the same ``scenarios`` objects as stored within the ``scenarioManager``.

 Of course you may as well use this approach to only modify constants.
 If you intend to modify an initial constant, just enter it for t=0.

-### Complex strategy for an interval
+### Extended strategy only for an interval
 If you want to set another lambda function only for an interval and reset to the old one, this is easily possible.
 Check the following strategy.
 It will replace the "cash.cash" function between t=20 to 50 and then restore the one from the model:
 ```
 extended_strategy= {